apache/spark/docs/sql-programming-guide.md

 For file-based data source, e.g. text, parquet, json, etc. you can specify a custom table path via the `path` option, e.g. `df.write.option("path", "/some/path").saveAsTable("t")`.
 When the table is dropped, the custom table path will not be removed and the table data is still there.
-If no custom table path is specifed, Spark will write data to a default table path under the warehouse directory.
+If no custom table path is specified, Spark will write data to a default table path under the warehouse directory.
 When the table is dropped, the default table path will be removed too.

 Starting from Spark 2.1, persistent datasource tables have per-partition metadata stored in the Hive metastore.
 This brings several benefits: